JoeYip13/Project-1-HTML-CSS/README.md

 <div align="center"><img src="assets/images/Feel-Good-Gym-Am-I-Responsive.jpg" alt="Feel Good Gym Am I Responsive Image"></div>

 [Feel Good Gym](https://joeyip13.github.io/Project-1-HTML-CSS/index.html) is designed as a portfolio for a gym website.
-Its goal is to highlight the gym and to create a motivation feel for wanting to sign up and become a member of at the gym.
+Its goal is to highlight the gym and to create a motivational feel for wanting to sign up and become a member of the gym.

 ## Table of Contents